DennisGross/COOL-MC/README.md

 Please make sure that you either run COOL-MC in on your machine OR in the docker container.
 Otherwise, it may lead to folder permission problems.
 If there is any problem regarding the docker, it is also possible to download a virtual machine that allows the execution of the docker.
+Note that the virtual machine docker container may not be up to date since the Zenodo repository is immutable.
+In this case, following the Getting Started instructions inside the virtual machine.
 Please also make sure that you use the `python` default alias.

-We discuss how to create the docker container yourself, and how to install the tool natively later.
+We discuss how to create the docker container, and how to install the tool natively later.

 If you are not familiar with PRISM/Storm, here are some references: